 FOAM CORE - INDUSTRY STANDARD BACKING.

-Self Adhesive Foam Core.
-A similar construction to the standard foam core it has a high tack self adhesive surface on one side which is protected by a release paper.
-A specialty product, it is primarily used for the mounting/framing of larger non-original artwork.
-Due to the aggressive nature of the adhesive there is no room for error and consequently it can be quite difficult to use when not practiced.
+SELF-ADHESIVE FOAM CORE.
+A specialty product with a high-tack self adhesive surface on one side, it is primarily used for the mounting of larger non-original artwork.
+Self-adhesive foam core is not recommended for the mounting of decorative artwork due to its permanency, and the aggressive nature of the adhesive can make it difficult to use when not practiced.
 Whilst very good in certain applications it is not recommended for "Ready to Frame" artwork.
+Available in both 3 and 5mm, the 3mm is generally the preferred option.

 MDF (Medium density fibreboard).
 A wood-pulp based product, MDF is a highly acidic material.
 In the old days it was extensively used in all forms of framing but as an industry standard it has been replaced by Foam Core.
 Now mainly used in low grade bulk framing, we do not sell this product nor recommend its use.